xoundboy/freethemusic/README.rst

     $ cd ~/x7.1 && npm start

 **Important**
 Exposing the node service to the public internet is a security risk.
 If you want the site to be publicly accessible then use a firewall to block the Node server port and configure Apache or Nginx as a reverse proxy.

+** Also Important**
+Starting the process using PM2 process manager makes sense so that if the server crashes it automatically restarts itself and provides logging.

 =====
 Usage